 2) We actually use that music week after week in the session.
 We want children to continue growing their skills outside our weekly 45-minute class.

 When your little one hears the same music in the car or at home, their brain is getting used to patterns in the songs.
 They can start to anticipate what is going to happen.
 Overall they are more familiar with the songs.
 This gives them the confidence to participate in our class each week.

-They internally are thinking, “I know this song; I want to sing along!” or, “This is my jam; I know when to dance and when to FREEZE!”
-When they have this confidence, they are willing to try new things, and that is the basis for growth.
+Internally, they think, “I know this song; I want to sing along!” or, “This is my jam; I know when to dance and when to FREEZE!”
+When they have this confidence, they are willing to try new things, which is the basis for growth.
 That’s why we use that music throughout the session and ask you to have fun together at home too!

 As a mom, I know how hard it is to make commitments, to block off the same day/time each week, knowing that kids throw off most plans we make.

-(I’ve been there myself while trying to get to the same class commitment each week.
+(I’ve been there myself while trying to get to the same weekly class commitment.
 It was either a sleepless night or someone pooping right as I was getting out the door to get to the same class commitment each week.)